zendesk/custom-sunshine-conversations-ios-ui/README.md

 Name the Text View _messageInput_  and the Table View _conversationHistory_.

-Your _ViewController.swift_ file should now look something like this:
+Your _ViewController.swift_ file should now look like this:

 ```swift
 class ViewController: UIViewController {